Leonerli2/leonerli2.github.io/_posts/2024-09-10-battery-retrofit-smartbins.markdown

 - Developing electronic circuit designs for integrated system testing

 **Software Development**
-- Programming primarily in Python for control systems, data processing, and visualization
+- Programming primarily in Python for data processing and visualization
 - Developing AI-based applications for image, text, and data analysis
 - Creating interfaces and conversational assistants